');

 About Inglewood, CA

-Inglewood is a major city in California with a population of 105,575 residents.
-The median household income is $71,029 per year, which is above the national average.
-The median age in Inglewood is 37.5 years.
+Inglewood is a major city located in California with a population of 105,575 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,029 per year, which is 5% below the national median of $75,149.
+The median age of 37.5 years is close to the US median age of 38.9 years.

 Cost of Living in Inglewood, CA